Junior Staff Information 2023

 Before applying for a junior staff position at NBTSC, here are a few important things to know.

-- Junior Staff is a volunteer position – no pay.
-Junior Staff is an opportunity to give something back to NBTSC, to get a taste of what it’s like to be on staff (and to give us a taste of what it’s like to have you on staff), to get to still be a part of the party when you’re too old to be a camper, and to participate cash-free.
+- Junior Staff is essentially a volunteer position.
+Junior Staff is an opportunity to give something back to NBTSC, to get a taste of what it’s like to be on staff (and to give us a taste of what it’s like to have you on staff), to get to still be a part of the party when you’re too old to be a camper, and to participate without paying.
 If you feel inspired by that arrangement, wonderful!
 Please apply!
 If you’re not eager to contribute in this way, junior staff would not be a good fit for you.

 - If we choose you and you commit, we count on you.
 On rare but traumatic occasions we have had a junior staffer bail at the last minute, or call a few days before camp to say they’d be a day and a half late (this last person was necessarily disinvited and his job was given to an 18-year-old camper we knew we could count on).
 We know you would never ever mess with us this way, thank you.